caseykneale/ChemometricsTools.jl/docs/src/Demos/ClassificationExample.md

 # Classification Demo:
+This demo shows an applied solution to a classification problem using real mid-infrared data.
+If you want to see the gambit of methods included in ChemometricsTools check the [classification shootout](https://github.com/caseykneale/ChemometricsTools/blob/master/shootouts/ClassificationShootout.jl) example.
 There's also a bunch of tools for changes of basis such as: principal components analysis, linear discriminant analysis, orthogonal signal correction, etc. With those kinds of tools we can reduce the dimensions of our data and make classes more separable.
 So separable that trivial classification methods like a Gaussian discriminant can get us pretty good results.
 Below is an example analysis performed on mid-infrared spectra of strawberry purees and adulterated strawberry purees (yes fraudulent food items are a common concern).

 ![Raw](https://raw.githubusercontent.com/caseykneale/ChemometricsTools/master/images/fraud_analysis_raw.png)